KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

 ## Christmas party and other social activities

-The department is big and there is only one event per year where everybody meets.
+The department is big and there is only one event per year where everybody can meet.
 Some assistants have expressed an interest in more social activities of the whole department.

 Also the Christmas party is in danger since many of the organizers have finished.
 Is there any group of students that would rescue the party?
 What is allowed budged?
 Could we have more of departmental parties per year?